Dallas / Fort Worth

 I did City Year after I graduated college and that convinced me that I wanted to become a teacher.
 I was accepted to a couple teacher training programs, but I chose Urban Teachers because I wanted to have the ability to learn and grow.
 I wanted to be able to practice in the classroom.
 I didn’t want to let kids down.

 The residency year was long, but it wasn’t as difficult as I had imagined because of my cohort.
 We really held each other together.
 We quickly became huge family.
 As far as the coursework and classroom balance, it was really well planned.
 I would learn something in class on Tuesday and be able to implement it on Wednesday.
-You can really tell that Urban Teachers and Johns Hopkins sat down and really thought out the curriculum.
-It matches the flow of the school year.

 Now I’m teaching fourth grade.
 I don’t think anyone’s first year of teaching is easy, but I feel much better equipped than if I hadn’t done my residency year with Urban Teachers.
 Some of my colleagues are just learning skills I already have in my tool belt.
 The coaching is a phenomenal help.
 I always feel like I leave my coaching sessions with reachable next steps.
 And since your coach is also your professor, there’s a level of comfort there.